Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Experiments

-Table~\ref{table: artistic style} shows our attack outperforms all baselines in 9 out of 12 evaluation settings, demonstrating clear and consistent improvements across artistic style benchmarks.
-This systematic advantage shows the effectiveness of attention reactivation and velocity control for global and highly abstract concepts, while attacks that optimize prompt embeddings are unstable and less effective on Flux.

-\textbf{Evaluation on miscellaneousness.} We evaluate our method on 3 broader categories: \textbf{Entity}, \textbf{Abstraction} and \textbf{Relationship}.
-Here, we choose 10 concepts for each category (see Appendix~\ref{appenidx: Baselines and Implementation Details} for full list of concepts) and adopt CLIP classification as the measuring metrics.
+\textbf{Evaluation on miscellaneousness.} We evaluate our attack on 3 broader categories: \textbf{Entity}, \textbf{Abstraction} and \textbf{Relationship}.
+Here, we choose 10 concepts for each category (see Appendix F for full lists) and adopt CLIP classification as the measuring metrics.
 As shown in Table~\ref{table: miscellaneousness attack}, our attack consistently outperforms baselines, with stronger gains on abstract and relational concepts, confirming its stable effectiveness across both concrete and abstract categories.

-Figure~\ref{fig:miscellaneousness} presents the visual comparison of our method and UnlearnDiffAtk when attacking the EA erasure strategy.
-It is evident that our approach remains robust even for broader and more abstract concepts, where UnlearnDiffAtk may fail or produce images of poor quality.
-Additionally, a key strength of our method lies in preserving the overall layout and retaining unrelated elements.
+Figure~\ref{fig:miscellaneousness} presents the visual comparison of our method and UnlearnDiffAtk when attacking MACE erasure.
+Our approach stays robust even for broad or abstract concepts, where UnlearnDiffAtk may fail or produce images of poor quality.

-\textbf{Evaluation on efficiency.} Beyond the strong performance analyzed above, our attack also achieves notable efficiency.
-Attacking a single prompt requires only the time to generate one image (about 0.5 minutes), whereas UnlearnDiffAtk and P4D depend on a costly PGD process exceeding 20 minutes.
-This efficiency advantage reflects the lightweight design and practical applicability of our approach.
+\textbf{Evaluation on efficiency.} Beyond the strong performance discussed above, our attack is also highly efficient.
+While UnlearnDiffAtk and P4D rely on costly PGD optimization for each prompt (exceeding 20 minutes per prompt), our method fine-tunes once and can be directly applied to all related prompts of the same concept.
+After fine-tuning, attacking a single prompt requires only standard image generation time (about 0.5 minutes), demonstrating both practicality and scalability.

-\textbf{Evaluation on layout consistency.} Table~\ref{table: similarity} reports average similarity between images before and after attacking EA, computed using a MobileNet~\citep{mobilenet}-based utility.
-Results show that our method balances high ASR with strong preservation of layout and unrelated content.
+\textbf{Evaluation on layout consistency.} Table~\ref{table: similarity} reports average consistency between images before and after attacking EA, evaluated by LPIPS~\citep{lpips} and CLIP similarity.
+Our method achieves the best balance between strong attack and minimal layout distortion, maintaining both visual coherence and fidelity across all concept categories.